-We use Facebook, Twitter, YouTube and blogs to communicate.
+We use Facebook, Twitter, LinkedIn, and YouTube to communicate with you.

 We have 3 Facebook pages:

 We have 2 Twitter accounts:

 We’re happy to help you and look forward to seeing your views and feedback on our account.

 However, we expect our users to offer us the same level of courtesy that we offer them, so we have some house rules which mean you need to:

 - be solely responsible for any content you post

 We’ll remove or report posts which we feel are inappropriate and block or mute users who post content which we believe is: